The story behind one black-and-white picture, glued to a yellowing piece of cardboard

 The Holocaust Comes to Rzeszów in Galicia

 Contrary to the well-known saying, not every picture is worth a thousand words.
-There are events so horrific that even a thousand pictures and thousands upon thousands of words cannot express their true essence, not even the two words scribbled in a hurry, on the back of the photo: Ghetto Rzeszów.
+There are events so horrific that even a thousand pictures and thousands upon thousands of words cannot express their true essence, not even the brief caption scribbled in a hurry, on the back of the photo: Ghetto Rzeszów.

 When our glance returns to the photograph, its contents are now clearer: these are Jews in Rzeszów, in the early days of the German occupation of the city in central Galicia.
 “In the first two days, the Germans did not hurt anyone,” said one Holocaust survivor about the horrors that took place there, “and on the third day, they recruited the Jews to clean the streets…” This must have been September, 1939, and at first the Germans’ disposition toward the Jewish population didn’t seem all that threatening: some bullying perhaps, search warrants and various restrictions, but nothing beyond the typical abuse the local Jews had grown accustomed to over centuries of wars and pogroms.